 These interruptions result in an extremely high number of abandoned shopping carts.
 B2C e-commerce marketers have the tools to fight these interruptions with great B2C marketing strategies.
-Nordstrom’s triggered emails (shown below) and cookie-driven retargeting ad campaigns, injected into the consumer’s social media channels, make the abandoned cart hard to ignore.
+Nordstrom’s triggered emails and cookie-driven retargeting ad campaigns, injected into the consumer’s social media channels, make the abandoned cart hard to ignore.

 3. Membership programs

 Sephora, a luxury cosmetic retailer leading the way in the industry, is one of the best examples of B2C marketing strategies.
 Sephora has an extremely effective membership program dubbed “Beauty Insider”.
-The membership program is a merit-based program that separates consumers into three different member tiers: Beauty Insider, VIB and VIB Rouge.
+The membership program is a merit-based program that separates consumers into three different member tiers: Beauty Insider, VIB, and VIB Rouge.

 Each tier hosts its own set of exclusive rewards.
 The reason this B2C marketing strategy is so effective is that they put in place certain yearly-spend-determined thresholds that need to be reached in order to increase a membership status.
-The rewards in the highest tier (VIB Rouge) are so appealing to consumers that it provides heightened incentive to spend more so they can breach the price threshold.
+The rewards in the highest tier (VIB Rouge) are so appealing to consumers that it provides a heightened incentive to spend more so they can breach the price threshold.

 4. Social media